Memory Bear AI A Breakthrough from Memory to Cognition Toward Artificial General Intelligence: Technical Innovations

 \subsection{Intelligent Semantic Pruning Algorithm}

 In Memory Bear's long-term memory architecture, as memory cycles extend and interaction scenarios become richer, the memory repository inevitably accumulates massive redundant information—such as repeated expressions, ineffective interaction logs, outdated data, or content with extremely low relevance to core tasks.
-Without effective handling, this redundancy would not only cause storage costs to surge but also overload token processing during model inference due to the large context input, leading to attention dispersion and ultimately affecting the efficiency and accuracy of memory retrieval.
+If left unmanaged, this redundancy would not only increase storage costs but also overload token processing during model inference due to the large context input, thereby dispersing model attention and degrading retrieval efficiency and accuracy.

-To address this core challenge, Memory Bear introduces an intelligent semantic pruning algorithm designed with the primary goal of preserving semantic completeness, forming a technical framework that balances memory compression with critical information retention.
+To address this core challenge, Memory Bear introduces an intelligent semantic pruning algorithm designed to preserve semantic integrity while compressing redundant memory.
+The algorithm establishes a principled balance between memory compression and critical information retention.

 The core innovation of the intelligent semantic pruning algorithm lies in overcoming the limitations of traditional memory compression approaches and achieving a shift from "formal reduction” to "semantic optimization.”
 Traditional methods typically follow two strategies: (1) simple truncation, which discards earlier memory content based on temporal order or length thresholds—often resulting in the loss of essential historical information and breaking memory continuity; and (2) rule-based summarization, which extracts sentence backbones based on fixed templates—insufficient for capturing semantic associations and prone to losing key details or retaining irrelevant information.